ismailkhan313/ismailkhan.xyz/content/Spirituality/10 Principles of Tasawwuf.md

 ---
 This poetry and derived lesson is from Shaykh Muhammad Al-Yaqoubi.
 These three lines of poetry contain the ten principles of tasawwuf or Islamic spirituality.

-This article is a summarization of the [[Introduction to Iqadh al-Himam - The Commentary on the Hikam]] by Ahmad Ibn Ajiba.
+This article is a summarization of the [[10 Principles of Tasawwuf from Iqadh al-Himam]] by Ahmad Ibn Ajiba.
 That note expands upon these principles in more detail.

 > [!arabic]